Penalties or Late Charges

 Normally, utility billings specify a date by which the bill should be paid.
 Customers can be encouraged to make payment by this date through the use of a penalty or late charge.
 (Sometimes late charges are referred to as forfeited discounts.)
 If the billing is not paid by the due date a charge (typically 5 to 10 percent) will be added to the amount due.
 Utilities, as all other businesses need to maintain a steady cash flow in order to pay their bills.
 The late charge will help keep the cash flowing, and, when it is necessary to add the penalty, help offset the extra cost of collecting past due accounts.

 Some city sewer systems have industrial customers that inject large amounts of industrial waste into the sewer.
-These customers may have to operate under a National Pollutant Discharge Elimination System (NPDES) permit specifying certain levels of waste that will be collected and treated by the system.
-If these levels are exceeded, the customer may be charged a penalty or surcharge.
-This surcharge is assessed because it costs more for the lines, pumping stations, and plants to handle and treat this type of waste.
-A surcharge also may encourage industrial customers to develop pre-treatment programs to treat these types of wastes before they enter the city sewer system.
+If these pollutant levels exceed the levels considered as "normal domestic sewage" the customer may be charged a surcharge to offset the cost of treating this higher strength wastewater.
+A surcharge also may encourage industrial customers to develop pre-treatment facilities to treat these types of wastes before they enter the city sewer system.
 The purpose of surcharges is to recover some costs that otherwise would have to be paid by all customers through higher rates.
-It is also to encourage industries to be in compliance with their waste discharge permits.
 MTAS can provide the city with operational technical assistance to help determine surcharges.